MileHacker Logo

 • Look for accommodation with sustainability certifications, for example those listed on Ecobnb.

-• Consider carbon offset programs for your flights, as an example, through Terrapass.
+• Consider carbon offset programs for your flights, for example, through Terrapass.

 • Carry a reusable water bottle and shopping bag to create less trash.
 Products are available from Package Free Shop.